brendel-group/mission_db/docs/cli/README.md

 command to make changes to tags of one mission

 ### `cli.py mission tag list`
-List all Tags of one Mission in a table
+List all Tags of one Mission in a table\
+Sorted ascending by id

 Arguments:
 - `--id` Mission id